Senegal: Law

 Senegal is a secular state, as defined in its Constitution.

 To fight corruption, the government has established the National Anti-Corruption Office (OFNAC) and the Commission for the Restitution and Recovery of Illegally Acquired Assets.
 According to the Business Anti-Corruption Portal, President Sall created the OFNAC to replace the Commission Nationale de Lutte Contre la non-Transparence, la Corruption et la Concussion (CNLCC).
 It is said that the OFNAC represents a more effective tool for fighting corruption than the CNLCC established under former President Wade.
 The mission of OFNAC is to fight corruption, embezzlement of public funds, and fraud.
 OFNAC has the power of self-referral (own initiative investigation).
 OFNAC is composed of twelve members appointed by decree.

 Homosexuality is illegal in Senegal.
-According to 2013 survey by the Pew Research Center, 96% of Senegalese believe that homosexuality should not be accepted by society.
+According to a 2013 survey by the Pew Research Center, 96% of Senegalese believe that homosexuality should not be accepted by society.
 LGBTQ community members in Senegal report a strong feeling of being unsafe.